-Within the superficial perineal pouch, the perineal artery divides into two sets of arteries; transverse perineal, posterior scrotal in males, and labial arteries in females.
+Within the superficial perineal pouch, the perineal artery divides into two sets of arteries; transverse perineal artery, posterior scrotal arteries and artery of bulb of penis in males, and labial arteries and artery of bulb of vestibule in females.
 These branches supply various structures of the perineum, such as the perineal body, transverse perinei muscles and skin of the perineal region.

 Both sexes: perineal body, transverse perinei muscles